Stock market basics for beginners: 8 guidelines to follow

 When people refer to the stock market, they are referring to several things and several exchanges where stocks are bought and sold.
 Broadly, the stock market is the aggregate of those stocks trading publicly, those that anyone can readily purchase on an exchange.

 Stocks, which are also called equities, are securities that give shareholders an ownership in a public company.
 It’s a real stake in the business, and if you own all the shares of the business, you control how the business operates.
 Even if you don’t own all the shares, if you own a lot of them you can still help direct how the company operates, as you’ll see in those boardroom battles in film.

-Public companies issue shares so that investors can purchase a piece of the enterprise.
-This is a way that companies raise money.
-The shareholders get a slice of the profits and dividends, plus any appreciation in the price of the shares.
-They can also watch their investment shrink or disappear if the company does poorly.
+Where does stock come from?
+Public companies issue stock so that they can fund their business.
+Investors who think the business will prosper in the future buy those stock issues.
+The shareholders get any dividends plus any appreciation in the price of the shares.
+They can also watch their investment shrink or disappear entirely if the company runs out of money.